 - Select [OK] to go to the next screen. - The virtual keyboard is displayed if you have specified [Auto setting] for the IP address or [Manual setting] for the DNS address. - A screen for numerical input is displayed if you have specified [Disable] for the DNS address.

 3. Enter the FTP server IP address.

-- Use the virtual keyboard (2) to enter the IP address.
-If DNS is used, enter the domain name. - To set the entered values and return to the screen for step 2, press the MENU> button.
+- To set the entered values and return to the screen for step 2, press the < MENU > button.

 4. Configure the port number.